Permafrost/Tundra/readme.md

     # returns a clone of the current pipeline as a document: useful if you want
     # to pass the pipeline itself as an input to a service
     tundra.pipeline:capture

+    # copies the value associated with the source key to the target key in the pipeline
+    tundra.pipeline:copy($key.source, $key.target)

     # removes the element with the given key from the pipeline
     tundra.pipeline:drop($key)